metadb-project/metadb/doc/get-started-developing.md

 host$ curl -w '\n' localhost:9130/_/version
 5.1.2
 ```
 Congratulations, you now have a FOLIO system running in a virtual machine and accessible from the host.
 You could now, if you wished, run Stripes against this FOLIO backend.
+Or you can load the Stripes bundle provided by the VM itself on port 3000, by pointing your browser to http://localhost:3000/